Georgia governor suspends county sheriff indicted on federal civil rights charges - KION546

 Georgia governor suspends county sheriff indicted on federal civil rights charges

-A Georgia county sheriff has been suspended following a review of his indictment on federal civil rights charges, Georgia Governor Brian Kemp’s office announced Wednesday.
+A Georgia county sheriff has been suspended following a review of his indictment on federal civil rights charges, Georgia Gov. Brian Kemp’s office announced Wednesday.

 Kemp suspended Clayton County Sheriff Victor Hill after a commission found Hill’s indictment adversely affects the administration of the sheriff’s office, according to an executive order released from Kemp’s office.